Haworthiopsis attenuata f. tanba

-This succulent, named Haworthia tanba by Hayashi, is a dwarf form of Haworthiopsis attenuata found near Enon, a small town in the Eastern Cape Province in South Africa.
+This succulent, named Haworthia tanba by Dr. Masahiko Hayashi, is a dwarf form of Haworthiopsis attenuata found near Enon, a small town in the Eastern Cape Province in South Africa.
 It is often sold as a cultivar of H. attenuata.

 How to Grow and Care for Haworthiopsis attenuata f. tanba

 Light: Even though most species can tolerate full sun, these succulents thrive in semi-shaded positions.
 However, brighter light conditions are needed to bring out the leaf coloration.

 Soil: Plant your Haworthiopsis in a commercial soil formulated for succulents or make your own well-draining potting mix.

 Hardiness: Haworthiopsis attenuata f. tanba can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: The best way to water these plants is to use the "soak and dry" method.
 In the winter, reduce watering to once per month.
 Never allow water to sit on the rosette.

 Fertilizing: Haworthiopsis are slow-growing succulents, and they do not require much fertilizer.
 Feed only with a dilute fertilizer and only from spring to fall.

 Repotting: When the plant has outgrown its container, repot in the spring or early summer into a new slightly larger pot with fresh soil.

 Propagation: Haworthiopsis are mostly and easily grown from stem cuttings or by removing offsets from the mother plant.